voelzmo/codex/initialize.md

 How to setup the proto-BOSH with bosh-init.

 TODO: steps that differentiate from a standard bosh-init to help create bosh releases for child BOSH environments.

+TODO: ensure that we have `jumpbox` full instructions.

+  * Installed `jumpbox`
+  * Ran `sudo /usr/local/bin/jumpbox system` to have `safe` and other tools for Vault setup.

 ### Setup Management Environment